spec-first/connexion/docs/middleware.rst

     **SwaggerUIMiddleware**, Adds a Swagger UI to your application **RoutingMiddleware**, "Routes incoming requests to the right operation defined in the specification"
-    **SecurityMiddleware**, Checks incoming requests against the security defined in the spec **RequestValidationMiddleware**, validates the incoming requests against the spec **ResponseValidationMiddleware**, "Validates the returned responses against the spec, if activated"
+    **SecurityMiddleware**, "Checks incoming requests against the security defined in the specification"
+    **RequestValidationMiddleware**, Validates the incoming requests against the spec **ResponseValidationMiddleware**, "Validates the returned responses against the spec, if activated"
     **LifespanMiddleware**, "Allows registration of code to run before application start-up or